Guilli12pm/ML_proj/README.md

 # ML_proj

-This is the Machine Learning project By Guillaume Paya-Monet and Guillaume Loranchet
+This is the Machine Learning project By Guillaume Paya-Monet and Guillaume Loranchet.